rtyler/brokenco.de/_posts/2015-12-03-are-you-german-or-what.md

 I stood alone, petrified.
-A long series of improbable events had led me from a typical middle-class suburban life to Germany, then to Saxony and finally to this train station and nobody was there.
+A long series of improbable events had led me from a typical middle-class suburban American life to Germany, then to Saxony and finally to this train station and nobody was there.

 The platform emptied as the other passengers with people to see and places to